 Kerry Proctor, MD says "I feel a special connection to my patients with breast-related health issues.
 I enjoy being part of a multi-disciplinary team, with the common goal of delivering the highest level of care."

 To earn accreditation, a breast health program must show a commitment to education, research, continuous quality improvement, community outreach and professional education.
 It also must provide access to comprehensive breast health resources, including education and support services, screening and diagnostic technology and medical and surgical expertise.

 MCMC meets these requirements in many ways, including:

 - Providing access to state-of-the-art screening and diagnostic tools, including digital mammography and stereotactic breast biopsy, as well as advanced treatment options, such as intensity-modulated radiation therapy and brachytherapy;

-- Devoting a full-time breast care coordinator to help newly diagnosed breast cancer patients navigate through their options and available resources;
+- Devoting a breast care coordinator of oncology services to educate patients about radiation therapy and chemotherapy, and to help newly diagnosed breast cancer patients navigate through their options and available resources;

 - Serving as a center for clinical research to investigate promising new options for treating breast cancer;

 - Offering access to highly trained specialists in medical oncology, radiation therapy and breast cancer surgery.

 To schedule a mammogram please call (541) 298-4000

 For questions about the benefits of mammography, or about getting a free mammogram via the Breast Health for Strong Families Program, please call the breast navigator, Alida Raynor, LPN CN-BC, at (541) 506-6418 or email directly at email@example.com.